Anshi1710/EcoSearch/README.md

 Modern UI Design with a soft green theme
 Join the Waitlist Form powered by Formspree
 Smooth Animations & Responsiveness

+## About The Project

+EcoSearch is a web application designed to provide users with environmental information in an engaging and user-friendly interface.
+The project was developed using HTML, CSS, and JavaScript, with the design created in Figma.

 🛠️ Tech Stack
 HTML - Structure
 CSS - Styling & Responsive Design
 JavaScript - Interactivity
 Formspree - Email form submission
 Netlify - Deployment
+Figma - for design
 🎯 Features
 ✅ Clean & Minimal UI
 ✅ Fully Responsive (Mobile & Desktop)